 You need your Faculty ID card to check out materials.
 Most Library materials are loaned for a 6-week period with one renewal allowed, VHS/DVDs can be checked out for a 3-week period with one renewal; Reference and other non-circulating materials are loaned for 1 week.
 Renewals can be made through your Library Account in the Library Catalog, or by contacting the College Library (619) 201-8680 or by email, or the Seminary Library (619) 201-8966 or by email.
 Faculty are not charged overdue fines.

 The book drop is located near the library entrance.

 Interlibrary loan (ILL) is the way the College and Seminary Libraries provide you with the books and articles that it does not own by borrowing a copy from other libraries.
-This service is available free for current students, faculty and staff of SCS and SDC.
+This service is available free for current students, faculty and staff of SCS and SDCC.

 Book requests are usually received within 10 days.
 They are mailed to us via USPS, media rate.
 It is important that the borrowed item is returned by the due date written on the ILL band attached to the book’s cover.
-If you need the book past the due date, contact the SDC Systems Librarian about the possibility for renewal by calling (619) 201-8683 or by email.
+If you need the book past the due date, contact the SDCC Systems Librarian about the possibility for renewal by calling (619) 201-8683 or by email.
 In rare cases, if we cannot find a library willing to loan the book for free, you may be asked to pay for the loan.